Codebox-ir/print-ip/README.md

 ## Installation

-This project available with composer:4
+This project available with composer:
 ```
 $ composer require milad-abooali/print-ip
 ```